kubu4/fish546_2015/draft_product/data_records.md

 TopHat utilizes Bowtie to map reads to the reference genome and then identifies splice junctions between exons.

-Output files:
+#####Output Files
-* align_summary.txt - A text file that contains the number of input reads, the number of reads that mapped, and the number of reads with multiple alignments.
+TopHat outputs a human-readable text file that contains the number of input reads, the number of reads that mapped, and the number of reads with multiple alignments, called ```align_summary.txt```.
+The pre-heat shock TopHat analysis ```align_summary.txt``` indicates 76,612,745 input reads, while the post-heat shock shows 60,567,172 input reads.
+Additionally, 71.5% of the pre-heat shock reads mapped, while 67.2% of the post-heat shock reads were successfully mapped.
+Finally, 9.4% of the pre-heat shock reads have multiple alignments and the post-heat shock reads show 10.7% having multiple alignments.
 * [BAM](http://samtools.github.io/hts-specs/SAMv1.pdf) - A binary version of a Sequnce Alignment/Map (SAM) file, compressed in the BGZF format.
 TopHat produces the following two BAM files:
   - accepted_hits.bam - All reads that were aligned/mapped to the reference genome.
   - unmapped.bam - All reads that did <em>not</em> align/map to the reference genome.